-The Chile Peppers plant goes by many names: chili, chillies and chiles.
-This diverse plant shows off by producing some very diverse fruits that vary in size, shape and colors.
+The Chile Peppers plant goes by many names: chili, chilies, and chiles.
+This diverse plant shows off by producing some very diverse fruits that vary in size, shape, and colors.
 Some of these pepper types under capsicum species you already know:

 - Ghost peppers or bhut jolokia

 Use chili peppers for spicing up food and work amazingly well in almost all kinds of recipes.

 You are in for a treat when deciding to grow the Chile plant.
 Not only do homegrown chilies thriving in your garden provide a culinary delight; their wonderful colors will brighten up your outdoor space as well!

 Bushy chile plants differ by variety and species and range for small to medium-sized, growing from just a bare 18 inches to towering 6 feet tall.

 Most chile peppers grow as annuals, although they are actually perennials and only thrive for a limited time in warm climates.

 The Chile pepper plants sport dark, shiny, medium-sized green leaves.
 The fruits start off in a shade of green, but ripen in an explosion of wild colors of:

 - Fiery red